Proof Purpose Validation

 )

-// result.errors contains "Proof purpose 'capabilityInvocation' does not match verification relationship"
+// Error output explains that proof purpose 'capabilityInvocation' does not match verification relationships

 Best Practices